developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 2. For the users or roles in the **USERS/ROLES** table, toggle the checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Updating an Azure Storage Source[​](#updating-an-azure-storage-source "Direct link to Updating an Azure Storage Source")
+## Updating an Azure Storage Source

 To update an Azure Storage source:

 1. On the Datasets page, under **Object Storage** in the panel on the left, find the name of the source you want to edit.
 2. Right-click the source name and select **Settings** from the list of actions.
 Alternatively, click the source name and then the ![The Settings icon](/images/settings-icon.png "The Settings icon") at the top right corner of the page.
 3. In the **Source Settings** dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
-For information about the settings options, see [Configuring Azure Storage as a Source](#configuring-azure-storage-as-a-source).
+For information about the settings options, see Configuring Azure Storage as a Source.
 4. Click **Save**.

-## Deleting an Azure Storage Source[​](#deleting-an-azure-storage-source "Direct link to Deleting an Azure Storage Source")
+## Deleting an Azure Storage Source

 note